MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

 end
     ```

-The way we would use this to implement layer-2 of our gossip net is as follows:
+The way we would use this to implement different layers of our gossip net is as follows:

-New topic strings for gossipping block headers and transactions will be created.
-A non-consensus node, to receive block headers, would first broadcast a subscription request to a certain topic created for block-headers, say `block-headers` using `Pubsub.subscribe`.
+New topic strings for gossipping blocks, block headers, and transactions will be created.
+A non-consensus node, to receive block headers, would first broadcast a subscription request to a certain topic created for block-headers, say `block-header` using `Pubsub.subscribe`.

 Any node on receiving a subscription request would add the non-consensus node to its subscribers list corresponding to the topic.

 Full nodes would then `Pubsub.publish` the block-header (A block without the staged-ledger-diff) to the topic `block-headers` on receiving/producing a block.
-Other non-consensus nodes would forward the block-headers it received after validating it.
+[Why would they?](#Incentivizing-full-nodes) Other non-consensus nodes and full-nodes would forward the block-headers it received after validating it.

-Full nodes will not subscribe to `block-headers` but would only publish to it.
-[Why would they?](#Incentivizing-full-nodes)

-Similarly there can be another topic string for non-consensus nodes to broadcast transactions to block producers.
+Similarly there can be another topic string, say `transaction`, for non-consensus nodes to broadcast transactions to block producers.
 Non-consensus nodes would only publish to this topic and full-nodes would publish and subscribe to the topic.
 Snark workers or archive nodes can choose to not subscribe to this topic since they don't produce blocks.

-We could also have another topic for gossipping snark work since only block producers and snark workers would want to subscribe and publish to it respectively.
+All other data such as snark works and blocks are gossiped in the `block` layer.
+We could have a separate topic for gossipping snark work since only block producers and snark workers would want to subscribe and publish to it respectively but by default full-nodes will subscribe and publish to both `transaction` layer and `block` layer.

 Here's a network state that shows messages that would be gossiped
 ![](../docs/res/non_consensus_gossip.png)